 Get the Tata Capital App to apply for Loans & manage your account.
 Download Now

-Tata Capital > Blog > Loan for Business > What is a Balloon Payment, and How is it Calculated?
+Tata Capital > Blog > Loan for Business > Balloon Payment: Definition, Calculation & Key Considerations

 Loan for Business

 Therefore, it is essential for borrowers to fully understand the intricacies of balloon payments and their implications in the financial landscape.
-This blog will highlight everything you need to know about balloon payments and how they are calculated.
+This blog will highlight everything you need to know about balloon payment meaning, what is balloon EMI, and how it is calculated.

-A balloon loan, meaning a type of loan that does not fully amortise over its term, requires the borrower to make a large payment known as the balloon payment to pay off the remaining balance.
+A balloon payment meaning is a type of loan that does not fully amortise over its term, requiring the borrower to make a large payment, known as the balloon repayment, to pay off the remaining balance.

 A balloon payment is a large lump-sum payment that is due at the end of a loan term.
 Unlike regular payments, which gradually reduce the principal and interest over time, a balloon payment requires a significant final payment that pays off the remaining balance all at once.
 This differentiates it from the typical payment structure and presents unique opportunities for borrowers and lenders.